quarmedmund/Average-Treatment-Effect-Primer-Quarm/README.md

 # Average-Treatment-Effect-Primer-Quarm
-An introduction to average treatment effect with IPTW weighting for causal analysis
+An introduction to average treatment effect with Inverse Probability Treatment weighting for causal analysis.
+The functions are annotated for an easy walk through.
+For the interested reader the formulas for ATE with the differing weights are taken from Lunceford, J.K. and Davidian, M., 2004.
+Stratification and weighting via the propensity score in estimation of causal treatment effects: a comparative study.